 News story originally written on June 4, 2003

-Some researchers dive into the water and study reefs up-close, while other researchers want to see the big picture.
-Looking at reefs from the ISS or Earth-observing satellites lets scientists figure out whether reefs around the world are healthy.
-They can see how much of the reef has living coral on it and how much of the coral has become sick and died.
+Some scientists dive into the water and study reefs up-close.
+Other scientists can study reefs from very far away.
+By looking at reefs from the ISS or Earth-observing satellites, scientists can figure out if reefs around the world are healthy.
+They can see how much of a reef has living coral on it and how much coral has become sick and died.

-In fact, the world’s coral reefs are in trouble.
-Threatened by pollution, warming sea temperatures, and coral diseases, the number of coral reefs is declining worldwide.
+The world’s coral reefs are in trouble.
+Each year there are less healthy reefs.
+Pollution, warming oceans, and new coral diseases threaten them.
 Thanks to satellites and the ISS we are able to keep track of reef health by looking from above.

 Last modified June 3, 2003 by Lisa Gardiner.